 BOARD OF DIRECTORS

-Monica Bonny is Chief Operating Officer of Aspire University, a teacher training program that provides a teaching credential, master's degree, and year-long apprentice with an experienced mentor teacher.
+Monica Bonny is Chief Operating Officer of the Alder Graduate School of Education, a teacher training program that provides a teaching credential, master's degree, and year-long apprentice with an experienced mentor teacher.
 Monica is passionate about providing a path toward economic independence for individuals of lower socio-economic status.
 Her prior experience includes two terms as an elected school board member and ten years of management consulting and structured finance experience in both non-profit and for-profit organizations.
 Monica has a BA from Northwestern University in Economics and an MBA from Wharton in Finance.
 She was born in Colombia and lived throughout Latin America until age seven, when she and her family immigrated to the United States.